Peter Forsberg: Quebec Nordiques / Colorado Avalanche (1995–2004)

 After the lockout ended, the 1994–95 NHL season began on January 21, 1995.
 That day, Forsberg made his NHL debut against the Philadelphia Flyers, the team that drafted him, and recorded his first NHL assist.
 His first NHL goal came six days later against the Buffalo Sabres.
 His rookie season in the NHL was impressive—Forsberg was able to combine a good offensive performance with responsibility on defence as well as physical play.
 He scored 50 points (15 goals and 35 assists) in 47 games, including a 14-game run in which he scored 26 points, and was second in scoring on the Nordiques, behind Joe Sakic.
 He missed only one game, due to the flu.
 The Nordiques won the Northeast Division and had the second-best record in the league in the regular season, but lost in the first playoff round against the New York Rangers.
 At the end of the season, Forsberg won the Calder Memorial Trophy for best rookie in the league and was selected to the NHL All-Rookie Team.

 On July 1, 1995, it became official that the Nordiques' owner Marcel Aubut had sold the team to the COMSAT Entertainment Group, which moved the franchise to Denver, Colorado.
 The franchise was presented as the Colorado Avalanche on 10 August 1995.
-It turned out Forsberg had scored the last goal in Nordiques history in Game 6 against the Rangers.
+It turned out Forsberg had scored the last goal in Nordiques history in game six against the Rangers.

 Forsberg was on a team that included center and captain Joe Sakic, defenceman Adam Foote and, in the near future, Vezina and Conn Smythe Trophy winner Patrick Roy.
 In its first year in Denver, the Avalanche won the Stanley Cup after finishing the regular season with the second-best league record and winning the Pacific Division.
 Forsberg scored 116 points in the regular season (30 goals, 86 assists) and 21 more in the playoffs (10 goals, 11 assists).
 Forsberg finished second in points on the team and fifth overall in the league in the regular and post-season.
-During Game 2 of the Stanley Cup Finals against the Florida Panthers, Forsberg became the sixth player in NHL history to score three goals in one period.
+During game two of the Stanley Cup Final against the Florida Panthers, Forsberg became the sixth player in NHL history to score three goals in one period.
 Not only was the 1995–96 NHL season Forsberg's highest-scoring year, but it would also be the only NHL season in which he played in all his team's games.